 The Ethernet block and the CPU share a dedicated AHB subsystem that is used to access the Ethernet SRAM for Ethernet data, control, and status information.
-All other AHB traffic in the LPC2378 takes place on a different AHB subsystem, effectively separating Ethernet activity from the rest of the system.
-The Ethernet DMA can also access off-chip memory via the EMC, as well as the SRAM located on another AHB, if it is not being used by the USB block.
-However, using memory other than the Ethernet SRAM, especially off-chip memory, will slow Ethernet access to memory and increase the loading of its AHB.
+All other AHB traffic in the LPC2364/66/68 takes place on a different AHB subsystem, effectively separating Ethernet activity from the rest of the system.
+The Ethernet DMA can also access the USB SRAM if it is not being used by the USB block.